tolometry wordmarktolometry wordmark

 I tend plants in my backyard but wouldn’t say I’m a gardener

-I read a lot but don’t claim the moniker “bookworm”
+I love reading but don’t claim the moniker bookworm

-I love to lead but hesitate to own the identity of leader
+I lead but hesitate to own the identity of leader

 I’ve developed my own sense of style but wouldn’t call myself stylish